The Guy Who Came Back

-The Guy Who Came Back is a 1951 film made by 20th Century Fox, directed by Joseph M. Newman, and starring Paul Douglas, Joan Bennett, and Linda Darnell.
-The screenplay was written by Allan Scott, based on story by William Fay.
+The Guy Who Came Back is a 1951 film directed by Joseph M. Newman, produced by Julian Blaustein and starring Paul Douglas, Joan Bennett, and Linda Darnell.
+The screenplay was written by Allan Scott based on a story by William Fay.
+The film was distributed by Twentieth Century-Fox.

 Plot

-Injured and out of shape, "Hurricane" Harry Joplin is unhappy about not being accepted for World War II duty by the Navy and unhappier still when the New York Titans decline to offer him a new contract, suggesting he become a coach instead.
-Harry refuses to believe his football days are over.
+Injured and unfit, "Hurricane" Harry Joplin is unhappy about his rejection by both the Navy and his football team.
+The team suggests that he become a coach, but Harry refuses to believe that his playing days are finished.

-While his wife Kathy supports the family, Harry spends time with his son, Willie, teaching him football.
-But while battling his depression, Harry becomes attracted to Dee Shane, who persuades him to become an entertainer, telling his old football stories on stage.
-Harry thinks he's a natural for that, but flops before a big audience and proceeds to go on a three-day drinking binge.
+Harry's wife Kathy supports the family and Harry spends time with his son Willie, teaching him football.
+While battling his depression, Harry becomes attracted to Dee Shane, who persuades him to become an entertainer, reciting his old football stories on stage.
+Harry's attempt to take the stage flops before a large audience, causing him to begin a three-day drinking binge.

-Kathy begins seeing another man, Gordon, and it appears Harry has lost her.
-He tries wrestling to make a living, but his heart isn't in it.
-His old football coach gives Harry a last shot in a big game against the Navy, but he plays poorly and is benched.
-Harry asks if he can remain on the sideline for the sake of his son in the bleachers.
-When the war-depleted team runs out of healthy bodies, though, Harry is needed again and scores a touchdown.
+Kathy begins seeing another man named Gordon, and it appears that Harry has lost her.
+He tries wrestling to earn a living, but he lacks passion for it.
+His old football coach gives Harry one last shot in an important game against the Navy, but he plays poorly and is benched.
+Harry asks to remain on the sideline for the sake of his son in the bleachers.
+When the war-depleted team is exhausted of healthy bodies, Harry is needed again and scores a touchdown.

-Delighted to win the game and his wife back, Harry is willing to accept a coaching job now.
-But before he can, an admiral who saw the football game offers gladly to induct a man fit enough to sink the Navy on this field of battle.
+Delighted to win the game and his wife back, Harry is willing to accept a coaching job.
+Before he can take the job, an admiral who saw the football game offers to accept him into the Navy.